Joined: Jul 28, 2020

 Jon O'Brien is a freelance entertainment journalist with bylines in Esquire, Billboard, Vulture, New Scientist, Vinyl Me, Please, i-D, The Guardian and Paste.
 He spends most of his spare time going to gigs, but he's also a soccer enthusiast, garage drummer, Icelandophile, and carrot cake connoisseur.
 He lives in North West England with his partner and King Charles Spaniel.

-In 1996, Los del Río’s “Macarena” became the second longest-running number one in Billboard history and sparked a dance craze that spread everywhere from the Olympics to the Democratic National Convention.
+Los del Río's “Macarena” became the second longest-running number one in Billboard history, shifted 14 million copies, and sparked a dance craze that spread everywhere from the Olympics to the Democratic National Convention.

 Although MTV has more recently become synonymous with reality TV and cheap clip shows, there was a time when the network truly did live up to its name.
 And it all began at 12:01 a.m. on August 1, 1981.

 'The Devil Wears Prada' proved that Anne Hathaway’s range extended beyond fairy tale princesses, established Meryl Streep as one of cinema's all-time greatest villains, and taught us all the difference between blue and cerulean.

 In 2011, 'Bridesmaids' silenced chauvinists who believed that men had the monopoly on laughs and spearheaded a wave of female-fronted comedies.
 It also turned Melissa McCarthy into a bankable leading lady.

 From 'It's a Wonderful Life' to 'Battlefield Earth,' these box office turkeys proved that it can take just one major flop to send a studio down the dreaded path of bankruptcy.

 There were many vital questions posed in 'Dude, Where's My Car?,' the 2000 stoner comedy that established Ashton Kutcher and Seann William Scott as two of their generation’s most lovable doofuses.